-- 152-156.
-Significant CRD-institutions should perform a periodic suitability re-assessment at least annually.
-Non-significant institutions should perform a suitability re-assessment at least every 2\years.
+- 156. Significant CRD institutions should perform a periodic suitability re-assessment at least annually.
+Non-significant institutions should perform a suitability re-assessment at least every two years.
 Institutions should document the results of the periodic re-assessment.
-Where a re-assessment is triggered by a specific event, institutions may focus the re-assessment on the situation or event that has triggered the re-assessment; i.e. where certain aspects have not changed, these can be omitted from the assessment. - The result of the re-assessment, the reason for the re-assessment and any recommendation with regard to identified weaknesses should be documented and submitted to the management body. - The management body in its supervisory function or, where established, the nomination committee should report the result of the assessment of collective suitability to the management body even if no changes to its composition or other measures are recommended.
-Recommendations may include, but are not limited to training, change of processes, measures to mitigate conflicts of interest, the appointment of additional members with a specific competence and the replacement of members of the management body. - The management body in its management function should take notice of the report and decide on the recommendations made by the management body in its supervisory function or, where established, the nomination committee, and where recommendations are not adopted, document the underlying reasons. - 156.160.
+Where a re-assessment is triggered by a specific event, institutions may focus the re-assessment on the situation or event that has triggered the re-assessment, i.e. where certain aspects have not changed, these can be omitted from the assessment. - 157.
+The result of the re-assessment, the reason for the re-assessment and any recommendation with regard to identified weaknesses should be documented and submitted to the management body. - 158.
+The management body in its supervisory function or, where established, the nomination committee should report the result of the assessment of collective suitability to the management body even if no changes to its composition or other measures are recommended.
+Recommendations may include, but are not limited to, training, change of processes, measures to mitigate conflicts of interest, the appointment of additional members with a specific competence and the replacement of members of the management body. - 159.
+The management body in its management function should take note of the report and decide on the recommendations made by the management body in its supervisory function or, where established, the nomination committee, and where recommendations are not adopted, document the underlying reasons. - 160.
 Institutions should inform the competent authority where re-assessments due to material changes occurred.
-Significant CRD-institutions should inform the competent authority at least annually of any re-assessments of collective suitability made. - 157.161.
+Significant CRD institutions should inform the competent authority at least annually of any re-assessments of collective suitability made. - 161.
 Institutions should document the re-assessments, including their outcome and any measures taken as a result of the re-assessment.
-Institutions should submit the documentation supporting the re-assessment at the request of the competent authority. - In the event that the management body concludes that a member of the management body is not suitable individually, or where the management body is not suitable collectively the institution should immediately inform the competent authority without delay, including about the measures proposed or taken by the institution to remedy the situation.
+Institutions should submit the documentation supporting the re-assessment at the request of the competent authority. - 162.
+In the event that the management body concludes that a member of the management body is not suitable individually, or where the management body is not suitable collectively, the institution should immediately inform the competent authority without delay, including about the measures proposed or taken by the institution to remedy the situation.

-21. Suitability assessment of key function holders by relevant institutions assessment results regarding heads of internal control functions and the CFO, where they are not part of the management body.
+21. Suitability assessment of key function holders by relevant institutions assessment results to the appointing function and the management body.
+Significant CRD institutions, referred to in paragraph 172, should inform competent authorities of the assessment results regarding heads of internal control functions and the CFO, where they are not part of the management body.

-159.163.
-The responsible function within a relevant institution should carry out the suitability assessment of key function holders before their appointment and should report the assessment results to the appointing function and the management body.
-Significant CRD-institutions, referred to in paragraph 172, should inform competent authorities of the
+163. The responsible function within a relevant institution should carry out the suitability assessment of key function holders before their appointment and should report the

-If a relevant institution's assessment concludes that a key function holder is not suitable, the relevant institution should either not appoint the individual or take appropriate measures to ensure the appropriate functioning of this position.
-Significant CRD-institutions should inform the competent authority accordingly with regard to the heads of internal control functions and the CFO, where they are not part of the management body.
-Competent authorities may require such information from all relevant institutions and for all key function holders.

-461.165.
-Where an assessment by a competent authority is also required, relevant institutions should take the necessary measures (e.g. by applying a probation period or a suspensive condition in the employment contract or by appointing acting heads) when appointing a key function holder to enable the institution to remove the key function holder from the position if she or he is assessed as not being suitable by the competent authority for that position.
+- 164. If a relevant institution's assessment concludes that a key function holder is not suitable, the relevant institution should either not appoint the individual or take appropriate measures to ensure the appropriate functioning of this position.
+Significant CRD institutions should inform the competent authority accordingly with regard to the heads of internal control functions and the CFO, where they are not part of the management body.
+Competent authorities may require such information from all relevant institutions and for all key function holders. - 165.
+Where an assessment by a competent authority is also required, relevant institutions should take the necessary measures (e.g. by applying a probation period or a suspensive condition in the employment contract or by appointing acting heads) when appointing a key function holder to enable the institution to remove the key function holder from the position if he or she is assessed as not being suitable by the competent authority for that position.